KirillGoryakin/ReviewApp-react/README.md

 # Review App
 This is a React project that can store your movies or series Reviews.
-Basically, this is just a playlist or a notepad for movies and series.
+Basically, this is just like a playlist or a notepad for movies and series.
 Each Review contains: _title_, _description_, _date_, _score_, _image_, _folder_ and _tags_.
 All the Reviews store in **localStorage**.
 They can be edited and deleted easily.